The Bulletin: School of Engineering

 Combined Bachelor’s/Master’s Degrees Program

-Acceptance by the department and MS program in which the student intends to complete the master’s portion of the program is required.
+Students seeking admission to the program must submit an application by March 1st of their senior year.
+Admission to the program requires (1) a minimum cumulative GPA (through the fall semester of the junior year) of 3.60 for the 5th Year Masters program and (2) acceptance by the department in which the student intends to complete the master’s portion of the program.
+Applicants not meeting the GPA requirement will still be considered and reviewed by the department.
 Two graduate-level courses are allowed to count toward the master’s degree requirements as long as they carry the designation of the department in which the master’s portion of the combined degree program is to be completed.
-Combined-degree students must pay four years of undergraduate tuition and two semesters of graduate tuition (plus continuation fees as applicable).
+5th Year Masters students must meet the residency requirements for both degrees and all tuition and fee responsibilities as applicable.

-Combined-degree students are required to fulfill all the requirements of the bachelor’s degree program and graduate before moving into the master’s portion of their program.
+5th Year Masters students are required to fulfill all the requirements of the bachelor’s degree program and graduate before moving into the master’s portion of their program.
 Students who do not receive their bachelor’s degree by August of their senior year must continue to enroll as an undergraduate and pay undergraduate tuition.